 Here you’ll find essential information regarding The Hertfordshire 100.

 Phil Liggett will be providing some commentary and riding the event.
-We’ll be raffling off one of his fantastic Helping Rhinos Jersey which he’ll sign for the lucky winner, so make sure you bring a couple of £1 coins in order not to miss out.
+We’ll be raffling off one of his fantastic Helping Rhinos Jersey which he’ll sign for the lucky winner.

 The Event HQ will be manned from 7.15am to 4.30pm

 Sign on and collect your pack, which will include your timing chip, number, High Five energy product.
 Collect a map if needed, pick up a banana and head to the start line.

 You must bring your helmets to registration in order to pick up your pack as helmets are a requirement and you will NOT be allowed to ride without one.

 Once at the start line, you will be given a briefing on the route and signs to look out for.